edespino/cloudberry-site/docs/create-and-manage-tablespaces.md

 You can move temporary or transaction files to a specific tablespace to improve database performance when running queries, creating backups, and to store data more sequentially.

-The Cloudberry Database server configuration parameter `temp_tablespaces` controls the location for both temporary tables and temporary spill files for hash aggregate and hash join queries.
+The Apache Cloudberry server configuration parameter `temp_tablespaces` controls the location for both temporary tables and temporary spill files for hash aggregate and hash join queries.
 Temporary files for purposes such as sorting large data sets are also created in these tablespaces.

 `temp_tablespaces` specifies tablespaces in which to create temporary objects (temp tables and indexes on temp tables) when a `CREATE` command does not explicitly specify a tablespace.